blury2903/Linux-System-Information/README.md

 ## Project Description

-This project aims to use the BeagleBone Black (BBB) to bring up an ILI9341 display and dynamically display real-time Linux system information, including CPU, memory, operating system details, and more.
+This project utilizes a BeagleBone Black (BBB) to interface with an ILI9341 LCD for displaying real-time Linux system information, including CPU usage, memory statistics, and operating system details.
+The application interface is developed using Qt/QML.
 ## Main Components

 - **BeagleBone Black:** A powerful embedded computer using an ARM Cortex-A8.